Pump Operating Point

 Equations and Methodology Back to Calculations

-The calculation on this page uses the steady state energy equation.
+Pump operating point calculator on this page uses the steady state energy equation.
 Minor losses (due to valves, pipe bends, etc.) and major losses (due to pipe friction) are included.
 The Hazen-Williams equation for friction losses is used.
 The equations are standard equations which can be found in most fluid mechanics textbooks (see References).
 A pump curve is included in the calculation.
 Determination of the pump curve requires that the user enter the two extreme points on the curve - head when capacity is zero, and capacity when head is zero.
 Then, a parabola with a negative curvature is fit through the two points.
 This parabola is used since it is a good approximation of a typical pump curve and does not require users to enter a multitude of data points.
 And, oftentimes, pump catalogs only give the two extreme points on the curve rather than a graph showing the complete curve.

 Equations